How to play craps, and the real odds

 |---|---|---|---|

-| Pass Line / Come — the basic line bet — with the dice | 1:1 | 49.29% | 1.41% |
+| Pass Line / Come, the basic line bet, with the dice | 1:1 | 49.29% | 1.41% |

-| Don't Pass / Don't Come — against the dice (12 is barred) | 1:1 | 47.93% | 1.36% |
+| Don't Pass / Don't Come, against the dice (12 is barred) | 1:1 | 47.93% | 1.36% |

-| Free Odds — behind a line/come bet — true odds | true | — | 0.00% |
+| Free Odds, behind a line/come bet, true odds | true | n/a | 0.00% |

-| Place 6 / 8 — bet a number rolls before a 7 | 7:6 | 45.45% | 1.52% |
+| Place 6 / 8, bet a number rolls before a 7 | 7:6 | 45.45% | 1.52% |

-| Place 5 / 9 — bet a number rolls before a 7 | 7:5 | 40.00% | 4.00% |
+| Place 5 / 9, bet a number rolls before a 7 | 7:5 | 40.00% | 4.00% |

-| Place 4 / 10 — bet a number rolls before a 7 | 9:5 | 33.33% | 6.67% |
+| Place 4 / 10, bet a number rolls before a 7 | 9:5 | 33.33% | 6.67% |

-| Field — one-roll bet on 2 3 4 9 10 11 12 | 1:1 * | 44.44% | 5.56% |
+| Field, one-roll bet on 2 3 4 9 10 11 12 | 1:1 * | 44.44% | 5.56% |

 * The field pays even money on 3, 4, 9, 10, 11 and double on 2 and 12 (some tables pay triple on 12, which lowers the edge to 2.78%).
-"House edge" is per wager — the don't side includes the bar-12 push.
+"House edge" is per wager; the don't side includes the bar-12 push.

-3. Free odds — the only 0% bet
+3. Free odds: the only 0% bet

 Once a point is established, you can put an additional bet "behind" your pass line called free odds.
-It pays true odds — exactly the real probability — so it has a house edge of 0%.
+It pays true odds, exactly the real probability, so it has a house edge of 0%.
 The catch: you can only make it after a point is set, and only as a multiple of your line bet (the "3-4-5×" cap is the modern standard: 3× on 4/10, 4× on 5/9, 5× on 6/8).

 Because the odds portion is free, blending it with your line bet lowers the combined edge on everything you wager.
 A pass line alone is 1.41%; backed with 3-4-5× odds the combined edge on total action drops to about 0.37%, and at a 10× table to roughly 0.18%.
 There's nothing else like it in the building: